-It’s hard to beat the stylishness and rugged durability of a good pair of boots.
+It’s hard to beat the style of a good pair of Chelsea boots.

 Every closet deserves a pair of Chelsea boots.
 That said, if you’re just dipping your toes into the world of Chelsea boots, you probably need some help finding the right fit for you.